mcast/mcast.github.io/_posts/2015-06-30-jekyll-from-scratch.md

 	* [Can do GFM](http://stackoverflow.com/questions/13464590/github-flavored-markdown-and-pygments-highlighting-in-jekyll)
 	* Jekyll docs [were updated](https://github.com/jekyll/jekyll/pull/1418) with relevant extension info.
 	* Doesn't render header `{#id}` marks or attribute lists `{: foo=bar}`
-	* Does put id tags on headers in case you have (DIY?)
-TOC.
+	* Does put id tags on headers, for incoming links or if you write a (DIY) TOC.
 	* Footnote definitions bring their own `<hr>`
 * RedCloth
 	* Looks similar to redcarpet with extensions switched off..?